ankitjshah/SWE-Screening-Problem/README.md

 # Pelmorex Corp - SWE Screening Problem

 The JSON request object has been verified against the available schema.
-You can find the source code at [Github](https://github.com/ankitjshah/SWE-Screening-Problem.git).

 ## Prerequisite